Use conditional logic to show / hide product variants in your checkout process - Stripe enabled

 The beauty of conditional logic is its versatility.
 Whether you sell physical items, digital downloads, professional services, event tickets, or accept donations and pre-orders, conditional logic can seamlessly enhance your checkout process.

-In this blog post, we will delve into the world of conditional logic for product variants.
+In this blog post, we will explore the world of conditional logic for product variants.
 We will explore how it works through practical examples, uncover its numerous benefits, and guide you on effortlessly integrating it into your checkout process.
 And remember, this feature is enabled on Stripe.

 TL;DR